SamBissell/100-days-of-code/log.md

 **Today's Progress** Adjusted the styling on project.
 Have to add a state for expanding elements.
 **Thoughts:** Not sure if I should push further on react or go back an incorporate backend stuff on a vanilla js project or something. https://codesandbox.io/s/agitated-hertz-ljy57?file=/src/components/AdvElement.jsx:625-632

+### Days 42 & 43: 8/10-11/21

+**Today's Progress** Full stack app from https://www.youtube.com/watch?v=1NrHkjlWVhM.
+Didn't get edit functionality for some reason.
+**Thoughts:** ugh, gotta struggle to find out where I went wrong.
+I'd like to use this as a template for a new version the random adventure generator above.